-Your Pain Level Tolerance & How to Increase It
+Your Pain Level & How to Increase Pain Tolerance

 February 11, 2019

 Feeling pain is an important experience.
 It’s your body’s way of letting you know there is a possible illness or injury you need to address.
 When you feel pain, nearby nerves send signals to your brain through your spinal cord.
-Your brain interprets this as a sign of pain, which can set off protective reflexes.
+Your brain interprets this signal, from your spinal cord, as a sign of pain, which can increase your pain and set off protective reflexes.

 For example, when you touch something very hot, your brain receives signals indicating pain.
-This can make you quickly pull your hand away, stopping the pain and mitigating any injury.
+This can make you quickly pull your hand away, stopping the perception of pain, and mitigating any injury.

-Many things can influence the complex system of communication between your brain and body, such as:
+Many things can influence the complex system of communication between your brain and body, and how you tolerate pain, such as:

 - Genetics — Research suggests that your genes can affect how you perceive pain and how you respond to some pain medications.